JinleLiu/CoordiWorld/README.md

 5. run training/evaluation only after official data/API/wrapper is available,
 6. generate tables only from real audited JSON/CSV result files.

-This repository is not yet an official reproduction of paper metrics.

 ## Reproducibility Notes